Fact-checked by the SnapMessages editorial team

 Auto-Sync and Google Account Settings

 In Settings > Accounts, review what each Google account syncs automatically.
 Disabling auto-sync for Contacts, Calendar, or Drive on secondary accounts you rarely use cuts unnecessary network and CPU activity.
-This is especially impactful on phones using older Qualcomm Snapdragon 400 or MediaTek Helio A-series processors, where wake-lock mismanagement compounds quickly.
+This is especially relevant on phones using older Qualcomm Snapdragon 400 or MediaTek Helio A-series processors, where wake-lock mismanagement compounds quickly.

-Key Takeaway: Restricting background sync and battery optimization for 5–10 non-essential apps reduces idle CPU wake-ups, extending both battery life and sustained performance.
+Restricting background sync and battery optimization for 5–10 non-essential apps reduces idle CPU wake-ups, extending both battery life and sustained performance.
 Google’s Doze and App Standby documentation confirms that unrestricted background apps bypass Android’s power-saving architecture entirely.

 Frequently Asked Questions